Eugène Boré

-Eugène Boré (1809- 1878) was a French missionary, linguist, and translator.
+Eugène Boré, CM (1809- 1878) was a French Vincentian missionary, linguist and translator.

 Biography

 Eugène Boré was born on 15 August 1809 in Angers, France.
-In 1829, he joined the Abbé Félicité de Lamennais.
+In 1829, he joined the inner circle of Fr Félicité de Lamennais.

-Member of the Asiatic Society in 1833, he won fame in the "Journal Asiatique".
+Member of the Asiatic Society in 1833, he won fame in the Journal Asiatique.
 He was professor of Armenian (1833–34) at the Collège de France.
-Sent to Venice, he published the results of his literary labours there in the convent of the Mechitarists.
-Spending six months of 1837 in study at Constantinople, he went with Father Scaffi, C.M., to Erzerum in Armenia.
+Sent to Venice, he published the results of his literary labours there in the convent of the Mekhitarists.
+Spending six months of 1837 in study at Constantinople, he went with the Vincentian (Lazarist) priest M. Scaffi to Erzerum in what was then Armenia.